kendraio/kendraio-app/docs/workflow/implementation.rst

 |step1|

-The first time a flow is run, each of the blocks is initialised, but does not receive any data.
+The first time a Flow is run, each of the blocks is initialised, but does not receive any data.
 This is the "firstRun", and some blocks will have an option to skip execution on this step.

 |step2|

-Processing then begins a second time,and this time round, the output from a block is passed to the next block in the flow.
+Processing then begins a second time, and this time round, the output from a block is passed to the next block in the Flow.

 |step3|

 Many blocks are asynchronous.
 This means that they will have two different outputs to pass on to the block that follows them.
 The first output will essentially be blank.
 No actual processing has happened yet, as the internal work has been "forked" off.
-This blank output will pass through the flow once, triggering every block to run.
+This blank output will pass through the Flow once, triggering every block to run.

 Once the asynchronous block has completed it's work, it will sent it's output to the next block.
-This will then trigger the next processing of the flow.
+This will then trigger the next processing of the Flow.

 |step4|